How to Buy an HDB Flat in Singapore: 2026 Guide | Nexus

 Complete the Purchase and Collect Keys CPF

-HDB schedules a completion appointment around 8 to 12 weeks after OTP exercise for resale.
-You sign the mortgage, execute the CPF charge, settle the balance downpayment plus stamp duty, and collect the keys.
-Bank loan disbursement happens on the same day; HDB loans disburse directly through HDB.
-The bank lock-in starts here, and your CPF OA begins funding monthly instalments.
+For a resale flat, HDB schedules a completion appointment roughly 8 to 12 weeks after you exercise the OTP.
+At the appointment you sign the mortgage, execute the CPF charge, settle the balance downpayment plus stamp duty, and collect the keys.
+A bank loan disburses the same day.
+An HDB loan disburses directly through HDB.
+This is where your bank lock-in starts, and where your CPF OA begins covering the monthly instalments.
+For the full walkthrough across both the HDB and bank routes, see how to apply for a home loan.

 CPF Housing Grants Worth Claiming